 The Howling Dog Tours office is located in the heart of the town of Canmore.
 Canmore is a central location whether you are visiting from Calgary, Banff, or Lake Louise.
 With their office located just a single turn off of the Trans-Canada Highway, this experience is easy to access during any Rocky Mountain visit.

-The parking lot is shared with other businesses, so it is typically paid parking, however with any Howling Dog Tour guests get free parking (just tell them inside the office).
+The parking lot is shared with other businesses, so parking is typically paid; however, guests get free parking with any Howling Dog Tour (just tell them inside the office).
 If you get to the area early, make sure to check out Eclipse next door for a coffee before you leave for your trip.

 With our tour beginning at 12:00pm, we were told to arrive at the office at 11:00am.
-After bundling up in our various layers, packing our day bag, and lacing up our winter boots, we headed into the front office to check-in.
-The employee here was super friendly and gave us the low-down: our van number and shuttle drivers name, and to meet at the van in 15 minutes.
+After bundling up in our various layers, packing our day bag, and lacing up our winter boots, we headed into the front office to check in.
+The employee was super friendly and gave us the low-down, our van number and shuttle driver’s name, and to meet at the van in 15 minutes.